keithgodfrey55/keith-committedly-stupid/README.md

 # keith-committedly-stupid

 1. What is the best color?
-Black is the best color!
+ - Black is the best color!
+ - Deep Purple reigns supreme!